THE JAZZ SINGERS' JAM NIGHT

 1st Thursday of every month held @ The Brisbane Jazz Club, 1 Annie Street, Kangaroo Point, Brisbane, Australia - 7pm to 10pm

-The longest-established source of mentoring and encouragement for jazz singers in Brisbane - the iconic Jazz Singers Jam Night - has been running for nearly 15 years and is currently based at the equally iconic Brisbane Jazz Club.
+The longest-established source of mentoring and encouragement for jazz singers in Brisbane - the iconic Jazz Singers Jam Night - has been running for over 20 years (since 2001) and is currently based at the equally iconic Brisbane Jazz Club.

 Brisbane can proudly boast the synergy between these two established enterprises and lay claim to a love and loyalty for jazz which has nurtured them over the years.